MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - In [Microsoft Power Apps](/power-platform/), [Microsoft Dynamics 365](/dynamics365/), and other workloads, B2B member users might require license assignment.
 Experiences for B2B members are untested.

-## User synchronization issues

-- When to use Microsoft 365 admin center to share users: If you haven't previously used Microsoft Entra cross-tenant synchronization, and you intend to establish a [collaborating user set](multi-tenant-organization-microsoft-365.md#collaborating-user-set) topology where the same set of users is shared to all multitenant organization tenants, you might want to use the Microsoft 365 admin center share users functionality.

-- When to use Microsoft Entra cross-tenant synchronization: If you're already using Microsoft Entra cross-tenant synchronization, for various [multi-hub multi-spoke topologies](cross-tenant-synchronization-topology.md), you don't need to use the Microsoft 365 admin center share users functionality.
-Instead, you might want to continue using your existing Microsoft Entra cross-tenant synchronization jobs.

-- Contact objects: The at-scale provisioning of B2B users might collide with contact objects.
-The handling or conversion of contact objects is currently not supported.

-- Microsoft 365 admin center / Microsoft Entra ID: Whether you use the Microsoft 365 admin center share users functionality or Microsoft Entra cross-tenant synchronization, the following items apply:

-    - In the identity platform, both methods are represented as Microsoft Entra cross-tenant synchronization jobs.
-    - Synchronization jobs created with Microsoft Entra ID will not appear in the Microsoft 365 admin center.
-    - If you created your synchronization job in the Microsoft 365 admin center, do not modify the synchronization job name using Microsoft Entra ID, otherwise it will no longer appear in the admin center.
-    - You might adjust the attribute mappings to match your organizations' needs.
-    - By default, new B2B users are provisioned as B2B members, while existing B2B guests remain B2B guests.
-    - You can opt to convert B2B guests into B2B members by setting [**Apply this mapping** to **Always**](cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings).

-- Microsoft 365 admin center / Microsoft Entra ID: If you're using Microsoft Entra cross-tenant synchronization to provision your users, rather than the Microsoft 365 admin center share users functionality, Microsoft 365 admin center indicates an **Outbound sync status** of **Not configured**.
-This is expected behavior.
-Currently, Microsoft 365 admin center only shows the status of Microsoft Entra cross-tenant synchronization jobs created and managed by Microsoft 365 admin center and doesn't display Microsoft Entra cross-tenant synchronizations created and managed in Microsoft Entra ID.

-- Microsoft 365 admin center / Microsoft Entra ID: If you view Microsoft Entra cross-tenant synchronization in Microsoft Entra admin center, after adding tenants to or after joining a multitenant organization in Microsoft 365 admin center, you'll see a cross-tenant synchronization configuration with the name MTO_Sync_&lt;TenantID&gt;.
-Refrain from editing or changing the name if you want Microsoft 365 admin center to recognize the configuration as created and managed by Microsoft 365 admin center.

-- Microsoft 365 admin center / Microsoft Entra ID: There's no established or supported pattern for Microsoft 365 admin center to take control of pre-existing Microsoft Entra cross-tenant synchronization configurations and jobs.

-- Advantage of using cross-tenant access settings template for identity synchronization: Microsoft Entra cross-tenant synchronization doesn't support establishing a cross-tenant synchronization configuration before the tenant in question allows inbound synchronization in their cross-tenant access settings for identity synchronization.
-Hence the usage of the cross-tenant access settings template for identity synchronization is encouraged, with `userSyncInbound` set to true, as facilitated by Microsoft 365 admin center.

-- Source of Authority Conflict: Using Microsoft Entra cross-tenant synchronization to target hybrid identities that have been converted to B2B users has not been tested and is not supported.
+## B2B users or B2B members

+- The promotion of B2B guests to B2B members represents a strategic decision by multitenant organizations to consider B2B members as trusted users of the organization.
+Review the [default permissions](~/fundamentals/users-default-permissions.md) for B2B members.

+- To promote B2B guests to B2B members, a source tenant administrator can amend the [attribute mappings](cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings), or a target tenant administrator can [change the userType](~/fundamentals/how-to-manage-user-profile-info.md#add-or-change-profile-information) if the property is not recurringly synchronized.

-- Syncing B2B guests versus B2B members: As your organization rolls out the multitenant organization functionality including provisioning of B2B users across multitenant organization tenants, you might want to provision some users as B2B guests, while provision others users as B2B members.
+- As your organization rolls out the multitenant organization functionality including provisioning of B2B users across multitenant organization tenants, you might want to provision some users as B2B guests, while provision others users as B2B members.
 To achieve this, you might want to establish two Microsoft Entra cross-tenant synchronization configurations in the source tenant, one with userType attribute mappings configured to B2B guest, and another with userType attribute mappings configured to B2B member, each with [**Apply this mapping** set to **Always**](cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings).
 By moving a user from one configuration's scope to the other, you can easily control who will be a B2B guest or a B2B member in the target tenant.

+- As part of a multitenant organization, [reset redemption for an already redeemed B2B user](~/external-id/reset-redemption-status.md) is currently disabled.

+- The at-scale provisioning of B2B users might collide with contact objects.
+The handling or conversion of contact objects is currently not supported.

+- Using Microsoft Entra cross-tenant synchronization to target hybrid identities that have been converted to B2B users has not been tested in source of authority conflicts and is not supported.

+## Origin tenant information

+- As part of a multitenant organization, B2B users receive an additional user property that includes the user's origin tenant information.

+- B2B user objects have a `originTenantId` property that is either set to null or a valid value when the B2B user object is synchronized or shared in a multitenant organization.
+If your B2B user object is missing this property, [reset the redemption status for the user](../../external-id/reset-redemption-status.md) and then the user must redeem again to get the property.

+## Cross-tenant synchronization deprovisioning

-- Cross-tenant synchronization deprovisioning: By default, when provisioning scope is reduced while a synchronization job is running, users fall out of scope and are soft deleted, unless Target Object Actions for Delete is disabled.
+- By default, when provisioning scope is reduced while a synchronization job is running, users fall out of scope and are soft deleted, unless [Target Object Actions for Delete](cross-tenant-synchronization-configure.md#step-8-optional-define-who-is-in-scope-for-provisioning-with-scoping-filters) is disabled.
 For more information, see [Deprovisioning](cross-tenant-synchronization-overview.md#deprovisioning) and [Define who is in scope for provisioning](cross-tenant-synchronization-configure.md#step-8-optional-define-who-is-in-scope-for-provisioning-with-scoping-filters).

-- Cross-tenant synchronization deprovisioning: Currently, [SkipOutOfScopeDeletions](~/identity/app-provisioning/skip-out-of-scope-deletions.md?toc=/entra/identity/multi-tenant-organizations/toc.json&pivots=cross-tenant-synchronization) works for application provisioning jobs, but not for Microsoft Entra cross-tenant synchronization.
+- Currently, [SkipOutOfScopeDeletions](~/identity/app-provisioning/skip-out-of-scope-deletions.md?toc=/entra/identity/multi-tenant-organizations/toc.json&pivots=cross-tenant-synchronization) works for application provisioning jobs, but not for Microsoft Entra cross-tenant synchronization.
 To avoid soft deletion of users taken out of scope of cross-tenant synchronization, set [Target Object Actions for Delete](cross-tenant-synchronization-configure.md#step-8-optional-define-who-is-in-scope-for-provisioning-with-scoping-filters) to disabled.

 ## Next steps